sendgrid/docs/content/docs/ui/managing-contacts/email-address-validation.md

 ## Using the Real Time API Endpoint

 The Email Address Validation Real Time API Endpoint takes a single email address in a POST request, and returns a verdict with detailed data in a JSON response.
-Complete documentation of the endpoint, including details of the response, are available [here]/(**INSERT NEW LINK HERE**).
+Complete documentation of the endpoint, including details of the response, are available [here](https://sendgrid-email-validation.api-docs.io/v3/getting-started/authentication).

 *When integrating with the Real Time API endpoint, please keep the following things in mind*: